udevbe/wayland-javafx/README.md

 # wayland-javafx
 A Wayland backend for JavaFX.

-This is a work a in progress.
+This is a work in progress.
 Currently software rendering, mouse & keyboard works (touch too but untested).

 TODO:
  - output using hw rendering (via wayland drm buffers).